 1. If you can say it, you can write it

-We connect with the world today largely through e-mail, web sites, blogs, texting, and social media.
-With all these channels we have only bare facts, without tone of voice, facial expressions, body language, or pauses.
-It makes sense to use business writing that’s as close as possible to spoken language.
+Today, we connect with the world largely through e-mail, websites, blogs, texting, and social media.
+With all these channels, we have only the bare facts, without tone of voice, facial expressions, body language, or pauses.
+Using business writing that’s as close as possible to spoken language makes sense.

-Writing conversationally will give you a great advantage – you put your personality and individuality into your message.
-This will help you to stand out and make a greater connection with your reader.
+Writing conversationally will give you a great advantage.
+You will put your personality and individuality into your message, which will help you stand out and make a greater connection with your reader.

 2. Write for today, not yesterday